monkeydevtools/treepath-python/README.md

                                                'Neptune']

 ```
 This search finds all celestial bodies that have moons.
-Note the **operator.truth** to exclude planets that don't
+Note the **operator.truth** is used to exclude planets
-have moons
+that don't have moons.

 ```python
 all_celestial_bodies_moon_attribute = [planet for planet in